Certain obligations you should be aware of

 A conflict of interest is when your personal interests conflict with your duties as a University employee.
 The Behaviour and Conduct Policy requires that you must report any actual, perceived or potential conflict of interest.

-Failing to declare or properly manage a declared conflict of interest or conflict of duty is a breach of the policy and could be a criminal offence.
-The following are examples of what an undisclosed conflict of interest may look like:
+Failing to declare or properly manage a declared conflict of interest or conflict of duty is a breach of the Policy and could be a criminal offence.
+The following are examples of what a conflict of interest may look like:

 - Allowing a personal relationship to improperly influence a decision

 - Receiving a personal benefit by allowing family or friends to improperly access University services

 - Without approval, undertaking external work or employment in conflict with an obligation to the University